• Skip to primary navigation

 No holiday or company dinner is complete without a decadent side dish.
 One made with cream and potatoes is going to not only taste delicious, but will go with whatever you’re serving.

-While I love rich and creamy scalloped potatoes, and to die for mashed potatoes, there’s nothing like crispy potatoes.
+While I love rich and creamy scalloped potatoes, and creamy mashed potatoes, there’s nothing like crispy potatoes.
 This technique for making potatoes is over the top and a new family favorite.
 I got the idea for stacking the potatoes vertically from Emily Weinstein’s recipe in the NY Times.

 These delicious potatoes are the best of both worlds.
 You get a creamy coating that slowly cooks into the potatoes, but since the potato slices are arranged on their sides instead of flat, each potato slice has a crispy part to it.